melissaeisenmann/melissaeisenmann/README.md

 I worked 13 1/2 years in marketing campaign development (both email and direct mail) until I was laid off in March 2024 as part of a restructuring of the Sales and Marketing teams.
 I have been involved with many parts of the email campaign process.
 See the bottom of this page for the very long [list](#MyJobs).

 After some soul-searching, I realized how much I miss writing and running SQL code.
 Though it started as at least half of my previous job, there was less and less as I moved to different accounts.
 If my next job could include more SQL, that would make me very happy.
-That could be in another email campaign developer job or a data analyst job.
+That could be as a <b>campaign developer/marketing specialist</b> type of role again or a <b>data analyst</b>.
 <br/><br/>
 In the meantime, while I look for a new job, I'm going to work on learning the technologies that show up often in data analyst job requirements, but that I don't know yet.
 I will also work to further my SQL knowledge, because there is always more to learn.
 Git and GitHub will allow me to share the projects I work on.

 <h2>🚧 Post-Layoff Projects for Professional Development:</h2>

 - <b>Python</b>
-  - French noun gender flashcard program - GitHub repo link coming soon
+  - <a href="https://github.com/melissaeisenmann/French-Gendered-Nouns-Flashcards">French noun gender flashcard program</a>
   - TBD